-Strawberry Cobbler~A delicious cobbler made with fresh strawberries crowned with a cakey topping that has a lovely hint of lemon flavor.
-Easy and quick to put together and always a family favorite.
+Our Strawberry Cobbler is a delicious old-fashioned cobbler made with fresh strawberries and crowned with a cakey topping that has a lovely hint of lemon flavor.
+It’s easy and quick to put together and always a family favorite.

 Is there anything better than spring and summer fruit?